Contact Info

 Archery and Crossbow

-A, B, and C hunts only: Legal to take only one male deer or one antlerless deer, except spotted fawn, until the quota is reached, and unlimited hogs.
+A B and C hunts only: Legal to take only one male deer or one antlerless deer, except spotted fawn, until the quota is reached, and unlimited hogs.

-C. October 4th and 5th 2025
+C. October 10th and 11th 2026

 Muzzleloading Gun

-E. November 1st and 2nd 2025
+E. November 7th and 8th 2026

 General Gun

-SMALL GAME AND HOG
+SMALL GAME AND HOG 5 AM – 9 PM

-5 AM – 9 PM
+FUNDRAISER HOG HUNTS 5 AM – 9 PM

 TURKEY HUNT